Understanding Anabaptist Approaches to Scripture: What’s Different and Why?

 Anabaptist Short Course Bundle discount!

-Only $995 USD total for four Anabaptist short courses.
+Only $995 US total for four Anabaptist short courses.
 Register online and select the bundle price.

 Short course details